Portuguese conquest of Hormuz: Portuguese administration

 At Hormuz, Albuquerque adopted the principle of indirect rule: the king was allowed to rule his kingdom as a vassal of the Portuguese Crown, but it was disarmed and the Portuguese took control of defence, leaving only a royal guard, effectively turning it into a protectorate.
 The yearly tribute of 15,000 ashrafi was enforced, and Albuquerque collected the tribute in arrears: 120,000 ashrafi.
 Throughout the 16th century, this sum would progressively be raised.
+Yet Albuquerque did not interfere in local politics.

 The old state of violent intrigue between the various court factions at Hormuz and the brutal repression by Rais Ahmed had dissuaded many merchants from seeking the city in recent years, causing trade to decline; such a tendency was only reversed by the Portuguese takeover.
 At the same time, the presence of Portuguese forces at Hormuz also made navigation much safer in the Gulf.
-The kings of Basra, Bahrein, Lar, and neighboring Persian governors dispatched embassies to Albuquerque, seeking friendly relations.
-Great crowds would form to witness Albuquerque whenever he rode through the streets, and painters were sent to Hormuz to take his portrait.
+The rulers of Basra, Bahrein, Lar, and neighboring Persian governors dispatched embassies to Albuquerque, seeking friendly relations.
+Some from the interior of the Arabian peninsula, the Persian mainland as far as Tartary dispatched envoys as well.
+Great crowds would form whenever Albuquerque rode through the streets, and painters were sent to Hormuz to take his portrait.

 As all seagoing trade between India and the Middle-East passed through Hormuz, the total yearly revenue of Hormuz was estimated by certain Portuguese authors such as Gaspar Correia at about 140,000 cruzados, 100,000 of those from the customs alone; the Portuguese historian João de Barros reported that in 1524, the customs had yielded 200,000 cruzados.
-With Hormuz secured, Albuquerque captured the strategic war-horses trade, that was exported from Arabia and Persia to India via Hormuz, which he directed to Goa.
+With Hormuz secured, Albuquerque captured the strategic war-horses trade, from Arabia and Persia to India via Hormuz, which he directed to Goa.
 Of all the Portuguese possessions in the Orient, Hormuz came to be a vital source of income for the Portuguese State of India.